YvonneoO/qqyang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
 I am Qianqian Yang, an MSME-R student at Carnegie Mellon University.
-My research interests focus on advancing robotic technologies through Mapping and Localization and Field Robots.
+I work in the RoboTeam group in the Computational Engineering & Robotics Lab (CERLAB) under the supervision of Professor Kenji Shimada.
+I obtained my BEng in Mechanical Engineering from University College London, and had been worked in the Field Robotics & Learning Lab led by Professor Yuanchang Liu.
+My research focus on advancing robotic technologies through Mapping and Localization and Field Robots.
 I specialize in LiDAR-camera fusion, LiDAR inertial odometry, and LiDAR-based SLAM, with applications in industrial exploration and reconstruction using legged robots.

 This website highlights my research, projects, and academic achievements, showcasing my passion for robotics and autonomous systems.